Colin-TUE/LEGOAlexa/README.md

 ##### Shooting the ball

 Shooting the ball is simpler and we just need to enable motor D for a short and quick rotation.
-We need a quick short rotation so that the power on the wheels is transferred to the ball.
+We need a quick rotation so that the power on the wheels is transferred to the ball and the ball is shot.

 ```python
 if command in Command.SHOOT.value: